 Is a Daybed the Same Size as a Twin Bed?

-As long as your daybed is a twin daybed, there is no difference in size… daybeds are “sized” exactly the same as regular bed dimensions.
+As long as your daybed is a twin daybed for adults, there is no difference in size… daybeds are “sized” exactly the same as regular bed dimensions.

 That also means that: